anecdotes, C.G. Jung, Celebrations, Funny stories

 On the other side of the bridge, there’s a little one room “hotel” where one can book a stay.
 It’s called “Zollhaus”, and if you rent it, you can “sleep among the bears”.
 I had seen it advertised the first time I was considering a visit to Bern.
 Now that I’ve seen where it’s located, I’m not sure I’d want to book it.
 It’s right in the thick of hordes of tourists!
 But it is definitely in a picturesque area, and the concept is novel.
 There were signs nearby advertising it for rent.

-Here are a few more photos of the area near the Bear Park, which is free to visit.
+Here are a few more photos of the area near the Bear Pit, which is free to visit, or you can pay for a ticket and get a tour at the Bern Zoo, where you’ll see bears and a lot of other animals.

 I think I will stop at this point and write more about my birthday in a new post.
 I have lots and lots of pictures, plus my birthday lunch and dinner to write about.
 Plus, the room needs to be cleaned.